Andy-UTAS/POLUS/docs/partIII/waveguides.md

 # Microwave waveguides

-This experiment explores $\gamma$ radiation, investigating the interaction between $\gamma$ rays and matter, and applying this understanding to the identification of unknown materials.
+The aim of this experiment is to measure the characteristics of a section of waveguide and subsequently examine the reflection, transmission and adsorption due to an obstacle placed in the guide.

 !!! info "Practicalities"